Ev-Bro/glossary/glossary.md

 **Diffusion Model:** A type of generative model that transforms random noise into structured data, typically images, through a gradual process of learning and refinement.

+**Dropout:** A regularization method where randomly selected neurons are ignored during training, preventing them from co-adapting too much and reducing the risk of overfitting.

+**Embedding Layer:** A layer in a neural network that transforms large sparse vectors into a lower-dimensional space where similar values are close to each other, often used for processing text or categorical data.

 **Energy-Based Model (EBM):** A framework in machine learning where the system assigns a scalar energy value to each state or configuration of the variables being modeled.
 The goal is to learn a function that gives lower energy to correct more desirable configurations and higher energy to incorrect or undesirable ones, thereby framing the problem of inference and learning as one of energy minimization.

 **Feedforward Neural Networks:** The simplest type of artificial neural network, wherein connections between the nodes do not form a cycle.
 This model moves information forward from input to output.